guswynn/pyo3-python-tracing-subscriber/README.md

 A `tracing_subscriber` layer for native extensions that forwards `tracing` data to a Python handler.

+See the `demo` folder for a working example.

 ### Usage
 Native extensions that use `tracing` can expose a function to Python to initialize `tracing`:
 ```rust